Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Isolation and Conservation of the G2 Dark Sector

 is \emph{special} rather than regular.
 As a consequence, the generators of $G(2)$ are orthogonal to those of $SU(3)_A$ with respect to the $E_6$ Killing form \cite{WeinbergQTF2,Slansky1981,Dynkin1957},

-This implies that the massive vectors $X_\mu \in G(2)/SU(3)_C$ carry no hypercharge, no weak isospin and no color, therefore cannot couple directly to any SM current.
+This implies that the massive vectors $\mathcal{X}_\mu \in G(2)/SU(3)_C$ are neutral under $SU(3)_A$, $U(1)_X$ and carry no hypercharge and no weak isospin, therefore cannot couple directly to any SM current.
 Their only gauge interactions are with themselves and with the $SU(3)_C$ gluons inherited from the unbroken $SU(3)\subset G(2)$ \cite{Masi2024}.

-On the other hand, $\Sigma\sim(\mathbf 1,\mathbf 6)$ breaks $SU(3)_A\to SU(2)_L\times U(1)_Y$ and carries no $G(2)$ charge and, because of the absence of bifundamental Higgs, the broken vectors of one factor are singlets under the other factor.
-Concretely, the six $G(2)/SU(3)_C$ vectors (the dark glueballs constituents) are neutral under $SU(3)_A$, whereas the four $SU(3)_A/(SU(2)_L\times U(1)_Y)$ vectors are neutral under $G(2)$ and cannot carry \textit{dark color} and they do not hadronize into the dark glue sector \cite{Georgi1999,Slansky1981}.
+On the other hand, $ \Omega\sim(\mathbf 1,\mathbf 8)$ breaks $SU(3)_A\to SU(2)_L\times U(1)_A$ and carries no $G(2)$ charge and, because of the absence of bifundamental Higgs, the broken vectors of one factor are singlets under the other factor.
+Concretely, the six $G(2)/SU(3)_C$ vectors (the dark glueballs constituents) are neutral under $SU(3)_A$, whereas the four $SU(3)_A/(SU(2)_L\times U(1)_A)$ vectors are neutral under $G(2)$ and cannot carry \textit{dark color} and they do not hadronize into the dark glue sector \cite{Georgi1999,Slansky1981}.

 This orthogonality is the group–theoretic origin of the \textit{darkness} of the $G(2)$ broken sector: the heavy $G(2)$ vectors are \emph{automatically} neutral under the visible gauge group.
 This is a fundamental and original feature of the present GUT model.